Media on My Extended Family,

-The is a wonderfully and intelligently written memoir written by Flora Jessop, who was born and raised in the FLDS cult — there in Short Creek, Arizona (now called “Colorado City,” on the map) and Hilldale, Utah, where I lived for some time, as a child.
+The is a wonderfully and intelligently written memoir by Flora Jessop (and Paul T. Brown), who was born and raised in the FLDS cult — there in Short Creek, Arizona (now called “Colorado City,” on the map) and Hilldale, Utah, where I lived for some time, as a child.

-My sister, Lenora Spencer (mentioned in the credits of this book) gave Jon Krakauer a lot of the good information included in his book about Short Creek/Colorado City, Hilldale, and Centennial Park, Utah.
+My sister, Leonora/Lenora Spencer (mentioned in the credits of this book) gave Jon Krakauer a lot of the good information included in his book about Short Creek/Colorado City, Hilldale, and Centennial Park, Utah.

-And then, in turn, he helped her a lot — with advice, etc., that would help her escape the bonds of White slavery, polygamy, and Mormon fundamentalism.
+In turn, he helped her a lot — with advice, etc., that aided her escape from the bonds of White slavery, polygamy, and Mormon fundamentalism.

-My niece, Vicky Rogers LeBaron, filled Krakauer in on some of the details, also, that have made up part of the research that went into writing this outstanding documentary.
+My niece Vicky Rogers LeBaron filled Krakauer in on some of the details, also, that have made up part of the research that went into writing this documentary.

 The book largely consists of a collection of some of my grandmother’s letters — and some vignettes Grandma wrote that are run together in often hard-to-decipher paragraphs.

 More to be said on this later.
-I’ll only say, for now, she’s done a revised version/ a rewriting of the history of the “Joel LeBaron: Prophet” saga, turning it upside down, and him into a martyred prophet.
-(Thus, she shows, though not intentionally, how religious myths are made.)
+I’ll say, for now, she’s done a revised version—a rewriting of the history of the “Joel LeBaron: Prophet” saga, turning it upside down and him into a martyred prophet.
+(She shows, though not intentionally, how religious myths are made.)

 Maud Lucinda LeBaron is my maternal grandmother, of whom I am “the spittin’ image,” I was always told growing up.
 In fact, the above photo of her looks so much like me at that age, I look at it and think it’s me.
 I can’t tell the difference!

-Still, I resent she used my grandmother, Matriarch Maud Lucinda LeBaron’s story to draw in her progeny and relatives, as well as others, so as to promote her’s and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s viewpoint.
-So “Maud’s Story” really should be “Charlotte’s Story.”
+Still, I resent she used my grandmother Matriarch Maud Lucinda LeBaron’s story to draw in her progeny and relatives, as well as others, so as to promote her’s and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s lore.
+So “Maud’s Story” really should be renamed: “Charlotte’s Story.”

-But to give Aunt Charlotte credit, though I was disappointed “Maud’s Story” wasn’t imbued with more of Grandmother’s colorful history, she includes in her booklet numerous short vignettes that are: “Quotes from Grandma’s Notes.
+But to give Aunt Charlotte a little credit (though I’m disappointed “Maud’s Story” wasn’t imbued with more of Grandmother’s colorful history—her growing up with Spencer W. Kimball as a pioneer in poverty and primitive conditions in Thatcher, Arizona, for example!
+(See: “The Story of Spencer W. Kimball : A Short Man, a Long Stride“) she includes in her booklet numerous short vignettes that are, she claims, direct “Quotes from Grandma’s Notes.

-“Perhaps, to get more of Grandmother’s history, Charlotte expects us to read “The LeBaron Story,” which she also authored … with her husband, my Uncle Verlan.
-(This book is another apologists’ chronicle largely written to preach the Church of the Firstborn religious doctrine.)
+“Perhaps, to get a little more of Grandmother’s history, Charlotte expects us to read “The LeBaron Story,” which she also claims authorship for along with her husband, my Uncle Verlan LeBaron—though it was my mother who wrote a great deal of “The LeBaron Story.”
+See my review all of this book, another apologists’ chronicle largely written to preach the Church of the Firstborn religious doctrine.